EpicWebs/compass-test/README.md

 - Minifies the javascript
 - Create sprites and necessary SASS
 - Compiles the SASS
-- Makes CSS files inline
+- Makes CSS files inline, if the CSS files have ?__inline=true in the link

 Good luck!